-We use the services of a finance aggregator in order to gain access to many different Australian lenders.
-In return for this service, our aggregator charges us a share of the commission paid to us by lenders.
-If you are interested and want an estimate of what the aggregator’s commission share will be and how it is worked out, please just ask us and we will be only too glad to provide you with this information.
+We use the services of our broker group in order to gain access to many different Australian lenders.
+In return for this service, our broker group charges us a share of the commission paid to us by lenders.
+If you are interested and want an estimate of what the broker group’s commission share will be and how it is worked out, please just ask us and we will be only too glad to provide you with this information.

 From time to time we or our broker group may receive a benefit, directly by way of cash bonus or additional commissions or indirectly by way of training, professional development days or sponsorship, if we or our broker group write a particular volume of loans offered by those lenders.

 In some instances, we may also charge you a direct fee for our services.
 The fee payable will depend on the complexity of your situation but will be separately disclosed to you in our Credit Quote that we will provide for your signoff before we proceed with assisting you.